As E-Scooters Roll Into American Cities, So Do Safety Concerns

 Part of the draw of these scooters is their flexibility — most riders we talked to hopped on a scooter on the spur of the moment.
 And, given the fact that most people would not want to share helmets with strangers (nor could integrity and safety be ensured if they did,) they don't come with helmets attached.
 So people end up riding without any safety gear.

-Yes, this is against the rules, but many people just don't want to carry helmets around.
+Yes, this is against the rules, but many people just don't want to carry around helmets.
 Data from bicycles suggest that people participating in share programs have lower rates of accidents than those using their own vehicle.
 And many transportation advocates point to the fact that helmet requirements deter bike usage.

 Still, helmets provide protection.
 Riding a scooter is very different from riding a bike.
-They accelerate without you pedaling, have a different center of balance, and take some getting used to — for both riders and the cars driving around them.
+They accelerate without you pedaling, have a different center of balance and take some getting used to — for both riders and the cars driving around them.

 And people on e-scooters are starting to show up in emergency rooms with injuries.
-"We've seen things from broken bones to punctured lungs to shattered pelvis," says Catherine Juillard, a trauma surgeon at Zuckerberg San Francisco General and an assistant professor at the University of California, San Francisco.
+"We've seen things from broken bones to punctured lungs to shattered pelvis," says Catherine Juillard, a trauma surgeon at Zuckerberg San Francisco General Hospital and an assistant professor at the University of California, San Francisco.

 While many cities are collecting transportation injury data, San Francisco is taking a comprehensive, science-based approach through its Vision Zero SF Injury Prevention Research (VZIPR) Collaborative.
 Juillard is a member.